 The property takes advantage of its prime position right by the Nile.
 Two stunning infinity pools, with different levels cascading into each other, submerged sun loungers and four-poster hammocks overlook the majestic river.

 Other than the pools, opportunities for enjoying the embankment setting offer the Olives Restaurant and the Divan corner, where you can lounge on oriental cushions, enjoy a sundowner drink or a sheesha pipe and watch sailing boats drift down the Nile.

-Additional dining and relaxation options include the Silk Road restaurant with the exotic eastern cuisine, the Rosetta open buffet style dining room, and the elevated Sunset bar & Terrace, with great views and nightly live pianist.
+Additional dining and relaxation options include the Silk Road restaurant with the exotic eastern cuisine, the Rosetta open buffet-style dining room, and the elevated Sunset Bar & Terrace, with great views and nightly live pianists.

 Also on the Nile side is the hotel’s spa, with treatment rooms, its own infinity pool, cabana hammocks and sun loungers scattered across a lawn.
 The spa facilities are complemented by a tranquil open-air courtyard and Jannah Bar where you can order spa food and refreshments.